chargebee/distributed-gitflow/README.md

 * `SLACK_BOT_TOKEN` - A Slack Bot Token, that can be obtained by creating a new app in your slack workspace with the [chat:write](https://api.slack.com/scopes/chat:write) OAuth Permission.
 After creating the slack app, make sure you are creating the required squad's slack channels in your slack workspace and add this newly created slack app to those channels.
 For example, if you have two squads, `mantis` and `viper`, then you need the following channels
   - `master` - To notify the PR open/close changes on the `master` branch
-  - `staging/mantis` - To notify the PR open/close changes and merge conflicts on the `staging/mantis` branch
+  - `staging-mantis` - To notify the PR open/close changes and merge conflicts on the `staging/mantis` branch
-  - `develop/mantis` - To notify the PR open/close changes and merge conflicts on the `develop/mantis` branch
+  - `develop-mantis` - To notify the PR open/close changes and merge conflicts on the `develop/mantis` branch
-  - `staging/viper` - To notify the PR open/close changes and merge conflicts on the `staging/viper` branch
+  - `staging-viper` - To notify the PR open/close changes and merge conflicts on the `staging/viper` branch
-  - `develop/viper` - To notify the PR open/close changes and merge conflicts on the `develop/viper` branch
+  - `develop-viper` - To notify the PR open/close changes and merge conflicts on the `develop/viper` branch

 ```yaml
 # .github/workflows/pr.yml